-One or more Trustees has been paid remuneration or has received other benefits from an employment with the Academy Trust.
-The Headteacher and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of Headteacher and staff members under their contracts of employment, and not in respect of their role as Trustees.
+One or more Trustees has been paid remuneration or has received other benefits from an employment with the Academy.
+The Headteacher and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of Headteacher and staff members under their contracts of employment.
 The value of Trustees' remuneration and other benefits was as follows: